Lwdthe1/array-datastore/README.md

 ## Tests

 We use mocha and chai.
-Run `npm test` to test the generators.
+Run `npm test`

 ## Contributing